Could your team benefit from a centralized security platform that gives you a chance to reduce risk and simplify compliance demands?

-Although far from extensive, here are some real-world applications for SIEM platforms so you can better understand its capabilities:
+Although far from extensive, here are some real-world applications for SIEM platforms so you can better understand its risk management capabilities:

 - Meeting Compliance Mandates: Some industries, like healthcare and financial services, are legally required to conduct business with certain compliance controls in place regarding log management and review.
 Using a SIEM, you can check the compliance status of your processes in one place and automate compliance reports.
 Your compliance mandates may also require that you store data logs for a designated period of time, which this platform supports.